Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

 # Driver's Education Study Guide Behind the Wheel

  This is an extensive study guide written for people who are going to be taking the driving test.
-This was written to prepare the person for
+This was written to prepare the person for the road test.

+ ## Things to do to prepare for your test.

+ - MAKE SURE YOU ARE DRIVING DAILY.
+ - Make Sure to practice your parking Consistantly.
+You should be able to park like a professional and not be nervous about it.
+ -

 ## Checklist for Road test